 The hills are rich in greenery and home to some of the unique and exotic plants in the region.
 You can spot some unique species of animals including Leaf Monkey, Giant Black Squirrel and Racket-Tailed Drongo along the walking tracks in the rainforest.

 Georgetown has a number of quality hotels and serviced apartments catering to all budget groups.
 During my first visit to the Island, I stayed at Eastern & Oriental Hotel which is one of the oldest hotels was build during the colonial era.
-This beautifully preserved hotel has a large number of celebrity guests through history including Rudyard Kipling and Somerset Maugham.
-The architecture, furniture and decor of the old wing take you down the memory lane.
+This beautifully preserved hotel has a large number of celebrity guests throughout history including Rudyard Kipling and Somerset Maugham.
+The architecture, furniture and decor of the old wing take you down memory lane.
 Even the doorman is dressed in the outfit from the previous century.
 Enjoy lunch or dinner buffet at Sarkies or drop by the cafe near the pool for a hot expresso.
 This establishment must be on your list if you want to explore the colonial history of Penang.

 The hotel is ideally located near 1 Penang Road which is the heart of nightlife with a number of quality bars and clubs including Slippery Senoritas and Mois Club.

-Staying in Gurney Drive Area
+Staying in Gurney Drive Area in Penang

 If you want to enjoy shopping and be close to nights markets and fast food joints, I suggest booking a hotel in Gurney Drive Area in Penang.
 The recommended hotels include G Hotel Gurney and Vouk Hotel Suites .